-VR expects that the comparable operating profit (EBIT) for 2023 will improve compared to 2022.
+VR expects that comparable operating profit (EBIT) for 2023 will improve compared to 2022.

-The general economic situation in Finland is clouded by high inflation, rising energy prices, higher interest rates and low consumer confidence in the economy.
-The underlying factors are Russia’s invasion of Ukraine and geopolitical uncertainty.
-The economic situation is significantly reflected in VR’s business operations, profitability and near-term outlook.
-Especially high inflation has a negative impact on VR’s profitability.
+The general economic situation in Finland is clouded by the weakened business cycle in the industrial sector, high inflation, rising interest rates, and low consumer confidence in the economy.
+Industrial order books and export volumes have also shrunk, as global demand has declined.
+The economic situation is significantly reflected in VR’s business operations, profitability, and near-term outlook.
+In particular, both high inflation and the weakened business cycle in heavy industry have a negative impact on VR’s profitability.

-Train travel has recovered after the COVID-19 pandemic eased.
+Train travel has recovered since the Covid-19 pandemic eased.
 Nevertheless, the pandemic has changed the way people work and, as a result, their mobility patterns.
-Remote work has become increasingly common, and travel demand has been driven by leisure travel.
+Remote work has become increasingly common and transport demand has been driven by leisure travel.
 The total number of long-distance journeys is expected to increase from the previous year.
-This increase will mainly take place in the early part of the year, as the pandemic reduced travel volumes particularly in early 2022.
-The temporary VAT rate reduction for public transport, effective in the first four months of the year, has been fully passed on to ticket prices by VR.
-In city traffic in Sweden, net sales and profitability will decline compared to 2022 due to some of the existing agreements expiring and the new agreements not starting until late 2023.
+These increases mainly take place in the early part of the year, as the pandemic reduced travel volumes in early 2022 in particular.
+In city traffic in Sweden, net sales and profitability will decline compared to 2022 due to some existing agreements expiring and new agreements not starting until late 2023.